krzysztof-marcin-rozanski/econometry-time_series-forecasting/README.md

 # econometry-time_series-forecasting
-Repository of ecomonetry, time series and forecasting implementation in R language.
+Repository of econometry, time series and forecasting implementation in R language.